Signs of Alcoholism: Am I an Alcoholic?

 - You spend a lot of time doing things to get alcohol, drink alcohol, and recovering from drinking.

 - You crave alcohol.
 People withe alcoholism crave alcohol.
 They crave it first psychologically, and then physically.
-Their craving for alcohol is so overwhelming that they have no mental defence against taking the first drink.

 - Drinking is causing consistent problems with fulfilling duties in life.
 Those with alcohol addiction will prioritise alcohol above their duties.
-As a result, their life becomes increasingly more unmanageable.

 - Stopping doing the things you love because of alcohol.
 Whilst alcohol helps many to socialise, alcoholism has the adverse effect.
 Someone with an alcohol addiction will often be antisocial, full of anxiety and withdraw from life.

 - Doing dangerous things or being in dangerous places when drinking.
 Those that suffer from an alcohol use disorder will often take great risks whilst drinking.
-Their actions whilst intoxicated may place themselves, their loved ones and those around them at risk.

 - You suffer from alcohol withdrawal.
 Alcoholism often results in alcohol dependence.
 This means a person will need to drink just to avoid sometimes dangerous withdrawal symptoms